 We have all come across the term ‘gallstone’ at some point in our lives.
 Gallstones or gallbladder stones, as the name suggests, are solid particles formed in the gallbladder due to excessive production of bilirubin and cholesterol in the liver.
 Earlier, the treatment of gallbladder stones involved traditional open surgeries, which extended the patient’s hospitalization as well as recovery time.
-Medically termed as laparoscopic cholecystectomy, the lap gallbladder surgery is a minimally invasive procedure that has now become immensely popular with gallbladder laparoscopic surgeons in Kolkata.
+Medically termed as laparoscopic cholecystectomy, the lap gallbladder surgery is a minimally invasive procedure that has now become immensely popular with gallbladder surgeon in Kolkata.
 By making some minor incisions, surgeons can now remove more than one gallstone within a couple of hours.

 Symptoms of Gallbladder Stones